-There is urgency here.
-The following excerpts suggest facets of that assertion, ideas that range from psychological to practical, that build not on ambiguity but rather on authentic application and accepted certainty that ocean-water will continue to provide its beneficence, continue to support us, our children, and what we call civilization if only we will reciprocate through our intelligence, imagination, initiative, and will to sustain it.
-That is the challenge we face.
+WATER IS LIFE by Peter Neill WATER REMAINS A CHAOS UNTIL A CREATIVE STORY INTERPRETS ITS SEEMING EQUIVOCATION AS BEING THE QUIVERING AMBIGUITY OF LIFE. ~ IVAN ILLICH not on ambiguity but rather on authentic application and accepted certainty that ocean-water will continue to provide its beneficence, continue to support us, our children, and what we call civilization if only we will reciprocate through our intelligence, imagination, initiative, challenge we face.

+OCEAN VIEWS

+WORLD OCEAN

-WORLD OCEAN Observatory_m WHERE DOES WATER COME FROM?
-And Where Will It Go?
+ObservatoryWHERE DOES WATER COME FROM?And Where Will It Go?

 Where does water come from?
 It seems such a simple question, and the answer is known from our earliest science lessons when we are introduced to the water cycle and the global circulation system, so essential to our well being now and forevermore.
 Water evaporates from the ocean reservoir, captured in clouds and fog and rain, where it descends to become ground water, seeping into the underground aquifer, or surface water distributed by lakes and streams.
 Some of the water is captured in ice as glaciers and high mountain peaks; some is retained deep in the earth, some perhaps pre-historic in its deposit, but there for now beyond our eager, sometimes desperate, digging and drilling.
 All of it is finite in volume.